 (a) "Gas utility" means a public utility as defined in section 216B.02, subdivision 4, that furnishes natural gas service to retail customers.

-(b) "Gas utility infrastructure costs" or "GUIC" means costs incurred in gas utility projects that:
+(b) "Gas utility infrastructure costs" or "GUIC" means gas utility projects that:

 (1) do not serve to increase revenues by directly connecting the infrastructure replacement to new customers;